mrpara/bot-battle-board/README.md

 ## What commands are available for my bots?
 Following is a list of commands available to the player:
 ### Critical commands
+After executing one of these commands, no others may be used in the same turn.
+Non-critical commands may still be used.

 > attack()

 This command attacks a random adjacent enemy (if one exists) for 1 point of damage.
+A unit whose hp reaches 0 is destroyed.

 > move()